Associate Professor Rachel McNae

 Phone: +64 7 8384500 ext 7731

-Dr Rachel McNae is Director of the Centre for Educational Leadership Research at the University of Waikato in Hamilton, New Zealand.
+Dr Rachel McNae is Director of the Centre for Educational Leadership Research at the University of Waikato in Hamilton, New Zealand and Co-Founder of The Good Human Project, an organisation supporting young people and their families to flourish.
 Rachel’s research agenda is founded on a firm belief for social justice and her numerous research projects span the fields of student voice and agency, strength-based inquiry, youth and women's leadership, and leadership innovation and curriculum generation.
 Her supervision portfolio extends across the field of educational leadership, innovative teaching and learning, women's leadership and the development of strength-based approaches to leadership formation.

-Rachel holds a nominated position on the National Council for Educational Administration and Leadership Society in New Zealand, and also serves as Branch President for her region.
-She is an active member of the International Women Leading Education group and the International School Leadership Development Network.
-In 2016 Rachel was awarded the position of New Zealand Educational Leadership Society Visiting Scholar and was the recipient of the International Emerald-European Foundation for Management and Development Outstanding Research Award for Leadership and Strategy.
+Rachel Is National President of the New Zealand Educational Administration and Leadership Society in New Zealand, and is an active member of the International Women Leading Education group and the International School Leadership Development Network.
+In 2018 and in 2016 Rachel was awarded the position of New Zealand Educational Leadership Society Visiting Scholar and was the recipient of the International Emerald-European Foundation for Management and Development Outstanding Research Award for Leadership and Strategy.

 Rachel is Programme Advisor for the Doctorate of Education and currently supervises in the area of educational leadership at the Masters and Doctoral level.
 Examples of her supervision portfolio include; Educational Leadership in Developing Countries, Educational Leadership in the Pacific; Mentoring Beginning Teachers in Education, Leading Learning in Innovative earning Environments, Women and Educational Leadership, Youth Leadership, Appreciative Inquiry, Leading Turn Around Schools, Mentoring in Higher Education; The Influence of Social Networks on Educational Leaders Performance.